528491/week-4-game/readme.md

 # Readme
 Welcome to the CrystalsCollector Game!
 This game is a variant of the classic hangman game, where instead of guessing letters, the goal is to guess random numbers associated with a given gemstone.
+Game rules are explained in more detail on the page itself.

+Feel free to fork the project submit any suggested changes by way of a pull request!

 # Photo Credit
 Please acknowledge the work of the talented individuals whose images were used for the gemstone pictures.